FY2020

 * Please apply with one email address per person.

-* Please register your email address when signing in to Zoom as your email address at the time of application.
+* Please register the email address you used to sign in to Zoom as the email address you used to sign in to Zoom.

 * The following acts are strictly prohibited.

-of Zoom participation URL, etc. to others ・ Recording, video recording, and filming
+・ Recording, video recording, and filming during participation

-during participation * Each subcommittee has a capacity, so it cannot be changed after the application procedure is completed.
+* Each subcommittee has a fixed number of members, so it cannot be changed after the application procedure is completed.

 * Reception is not available on the day of the event.